barboraberkova/english-for-designers/homework-10.md

 I started by defining the.../as I set what the features will be... from drawing the "sketches" of the app to real paints applying what I set

+image of colors
+image of typography
+image of assets

 ### How I painted the final artwork
 the final design, solution
 what it provides

+guide through the images and inroduce the app

 ![sign in or log in window](img/Registration.png)